 We have an experienced Pastoral Lead who offers support to many of our families.
+We also have a qualified Emotional Literacy Support Assistant (ELSA).

 We invite specialist agencies into school to talk to you about how they can support you and your child.